 CSIRO continues to effectively collaborate with its staff and partners through a variety of different IMT-managed and non-managed services, such as video conferencing, collaboration platforms and social networking.

-Webex is the primary conferencing platform for any virtual meetings CSIRO staff are organising, however, we are aware that our partners and stakeholders often utilise other third-party platforms to engage with us.
+Webex and Microsoft Teams are the primary conferencing platforms for any virtual meetings CSIRO staff are organising, however, we are aware that our partners and stakeholders often utilise other third-party platforms to engage with us.

 CSIRO Staff please refer to the MyCSIRO article on Whole of Government Advice around Zoom.
 We understand that many of our partners including universities use Zoom and accept that from time-to-time CSIRO staff may be asked to join Zoom meetings.
 If the meeting is to discuss official government business, please advise the meeting host that you cannot use Zoom and discuss alternative options.